shun4midx/FQ-HLL-Keyboard/README.md

 ## Development usage

-setup android studio and link to phone

-run the main app, then head to phone settings and search for keyboard

-enable `FQ-HLL Keyboard` in the settings

-switch to the keyboard in a text editor
+Install android studio and run the app.
+The usage after installation is the same as [installing from apk](https://github.com/shun4midx/FQ-HLL-Keyboard?tab=readme-ov-file#installation).

 ### Keyboard files

-`java/com.fqhll.keyboard`: the actual code of the keyboard
+`CustomKeyboardApp.java` and `MainActivity.kt` contains the code of the keyboard and the settings app respectively.

-`native-lib.cpp`: how the app starts

-`activity_main.xml`: the initial layout of the app

-`custom_keyboard_preview.xml`: the layout of the popup when holding down a key

-`custom_keypad.xml`: the entire layout of the keyboard

-`key_background.xml`: the background of the keyboard

-`symbols.xml`: the symbols tab of the keyboard

 ```
 app/src/main